grpc/proposal/A48-xds-least-request-lb-policy.md

 [Spotify](https://github.com/orgs/spotify/teams/fabric) is able to contribute towards a Java implementation.
-Implementation of remaining gRPC languages is left for respective gRPC team.
+Implementation of remaining gRPC languages is left for respective gRPC team or any other contributors.